TellinaTool/tellina_user_experiment/data_set/README.md

 This folder contains the scripts used to produce the data set for the user experiment (referenced as _taskset_).
 The data set goes through intermediate steps before its final form.
 The process is described in [Data Process](#data-process).

+We describe as 'posts' the questions & answers posted on the stack exchange website or the commands and their description for the other websites.
+For example, one 'post' on StackOverflow consist of the pair formed by the original question and the accepted answer.
 ## Contents
 - `data_collected/`: Contains the raw posts data parsed from the web.
 - `data_clean/`: Contains the raw posts data that have been cleaned up (referenced as _candidate posts_).